-It's also possible to start at the Monte Rosa hut (crevases), then you will reach the Jägerjoch without touching the Stockhorn then.
+- It's also possible to start at the Monte Rosa hut (crevasses), then you will reach the Jägerjoch without touching the Stockhorn then.
 It will take about 5/6 hours from Zermatt to the Stockhorn.

 Start at the Gornergrat station 3089 m.
 From there you must reach the Città-di-Gallarate-Biwak (CAI, 3970 m) near the top of the Jägerhorn, NE of the Nordend.
-From the Stockhorn station hike up to the Stockhorn saddle between Grenzgrat and Stockhorn and follow the flat, mosty harmless glacier direction Nordend.
+From the Stockhorn station hike up to the Stockhorn saddle between Grenzgrat and Stockhorn and follow the flat, mosty harmless Gornergletscher direction Nordend.

 There is a wide snow saddle between Jägerhorn and Nordend (Jägerjoch, good visible from the Stockhorn station).
-This saddle have to be reached.
+This saddle must be reached.
 The ice flank below the saddle is somewhat steep with few sometimes tricky but most times big but harmless crevasses.
 On regular conditions there will no path at the glacier, so it's better to start early while the snow isn't to soft.
 It will take about 4 -5 hours from Stockhorn station to the bivy.